Beats + Intentions

 Participants receive mentorship to build their artistic skills, and will also learn about the business side of the arts from industry experts.
 They will collaborate to create an original multi-disciplinary work that will be presented online to the public at the end of the program.

 This project is unique in that it provides training in the arts, but will also offer capacity building within the arts sector by creating career development, networking opportunities and mentor-student relationships.

 This is a free program.
-Participants are shortlisted through an online selection process and they will also receive an honourarium upon successful completion of the program.
+Participants are shortlisted through an online selection process and they will receive an honourarium upon successful completion of the program.

-Who will you be training with?
+Who do you train with?